heriberto-codes/heriberto-codes/README.md

 ## About Me
-Full-Stack Developer with 5+ years of experience building web applications across Health-tech, e-commerce, and Ed-tech industries.
-Proficient in Django, React, PostgreSQL, Node.js and AWS with a track record of delivering robust, user-focused solutions.
-Former technical instructor passionate about mentoring and currently building cThink, a multi-sensory EdTech tool for learning technical concepts.
+Full-Stack Developer proficient in Python, Django, JavaScript, React, Node.js, PostgreSQL, and AWS, with a track record of building scalable web applications.
+Former technical instructor passionate about mentoring and currently building cThink, a multisensory EdTech tool for learning technical concepts.

 ## Lets chat
 ☕ [Coffee chat with Heriberto](https://calendly.com/hroman_codes/coffee-chat-with-heriberto)